ypriverol/github-paper/document/manuscript.md

 profile listing their GitHub projects and activities, which can be populated optionally with personal information including name, e-mail address, image, and webpage.
-To stay up to date with the activity of other users one can _follow_ their accounts (see also Rule 10).
+To stay up to date with the activity of other users one can choose to _follow_ specific accounts (see also Rule 10).
 Collaboration can be achieved by simply adding a trusted _Collaborator_ and thereby granting write access.